martyn82/handbook/docs/_pages/tactics/maintainability/localise-modifications/anticipate-expected-changes.md

 grandparent: tactics-maintainability
 parent: tactics-maintainability-localisemodifications
 top: tactics
+excerpt: Considering the set of envisioned changes provides a way to evaluate a particular assignment of responsibilities.
 ---

 Considering the set of envisioned changes provides a way to evaluate a particular assignment of responsibilities.
 The basic question is: "For each change, does